erik777/kubernetes-cratedb/README.md

 ## Possible next steps

-Try with a newer cluster file systems such as GlusterFS instead of NFS and see what the performance impact is, and how it behaves when a FS node goes down.
+* Try with a newer cluster file systems such as GlusterFS instead of NFS and see what the performance impact is, and how it behaves when a FS node goes down.

+* Ensure rolling upgrade meets [CrateDB requirements](https://crate.io/docs/reference/best_practice/rolling_upgrade.html#rolling-upgrade) for a graceful stop.